-Chapter 9.
-Securing, and Maintaining Your DreamFactory Enviroment
+Chapter 8.
+Securing Your DreamFactory Enviroment

 The DreamFactory platform is built atop the Laravel framework.
 Laravel is an amazing PHP-based framework that in just a few short years has grown in popularity to become one of the today's most popular framework solutions regardless of language.
 We speculate there are several reasons for such soaring popularity, including a thoroughly pragmatic approach, security-first implementation, fantastic documentation, and a comprehensive ecosystem (in addition to the framework itself, the Laravel development team also maintains an e-commerce framework called Spark, an application adminstration toolkit called Nova, and an application deployment service called Envoyer.
 Regardless, like any application you're going to want to learn all you can about how to best go about maintaining and securing the environment.

 Always make sure your

 CORS settings are only set for the appropriate "scheme/host/port tuple" to ensure you are observing the maximum security you can by only allowing cross origin resources access when there is no other way around it.
 For a great explanation of

 CORS and how they work, please see this article.